elek/ozone-notes/content/design/s3_hcfs.md

 Proposed behavior:

  * `permissive`: show both the file and the directory with the same name (similar to S3A)
- * `strict`: throwing exception when the second is created
  * `normalize`: throwing exception when the second one is created

 ### Directory entry created with file content